jeluard/lucuma/README.md

 ### Properties

 Per instance properties can be accessed via JavaScript getter/setter and ClojureScript **get-property** / **set-property!**.
 When accessed via JavaScript values are properly converted in both directions.
 A property can be defined as a map with keys **default**, **type** (can be *:number*, *:boolean*, *:string*, *:keyword* or *:object*), **events?** and **attributes?** or as a single value (which will serve as default).

 A property can be exported as HTML attribute if **attributes?** is set to true (default to true for *:number*, *:boolean* and *:string*).
 When created as an HTML element, attribute values will override defaults.

 Changes to a property will fire DOM style events if **events?** is set to true (default to true for *:number*, *:boolean*, *:string* and *:object*).

+A property can be defined as read only if **read-only?** is set to true (default to false).

 Note that properties name follow clojure naming convention (dash-based) but are accessed using underscore-based convention from JavaScript.